factly/helm-charts/charts/meilisearch/README.md

 ### Environment

-The `environment` block allows to specify all the environment variables declared on [MeiliSearch Configuration](https://docs.meilisearch.com/guides/advanced_guides/configuration.html#passing-arguments-via-the-command-line)
+The `env` block allows to specify all the environment variables declared on [MeiliSearch Configuration](https://docs.meilisearch.com/guides/advanced_guides/configuration.html#passing-arguments-via-the-command-line)

-For production deployment, the `environment.MEILI_MASTER_KEY` is required
+For production deployment, setting the environment variable `MEILI_MASTER_KEY` is mandatory.